Mirages: On Anthropomorphism in Dialogue Systems: Anthropomorphism

 \section{Anthropomorphism}

 Anthropomorphism refers to attributing human characteristics or behaviour to non-human entities, e.g. animals or objects.
+Humans have a long history of anthropomorphising non-humans.
 For example, Aesop's fables depict animals reasoning, thinking and even talking like humans \cite{korhonen2019anthropomorphism}.
-Along with more pragmatic factors such as hedonic motivation, price value, and habit, anthropomorphism can increase user engagement~\citep{wagnerItHumanRole} and reciprocity~\cite{fogg1997users}.
+While Aesop used personification to highlight the fictional character of animals, when applied to machines, anthropomorphism can increase user engagement~\citep{wagnerItHumanRole}, reciprocity~\cite{fogg1997users}, along with more pragmatic factors such as hedonic motivation, price value, and habit.
 For example, self-disclosure from a system, even when `patently disingenuous', inspires reciprocity from the user~\cite{kim2012anthropomorphism, ravichander_empirical_2018}.
-By encouraging such types of engagements, developers can foster greater connection between people and systems, which increases user satisfaction~\cite{araujo-2018-living}, and plays an important role in systems becoming widely accepted and adopted.
-That is, developers are incentivised to engage with anthropomorphism to stimulate people to create deeper emotional connections~\cite{araujo-2018-living} with systems that cannot reciprocate.
+By encouraging such types of engagements, developers can foster greater connection between people and systems, which increases user satisfaction~\cite{araujo-2018-living}, and plays an important role in systems becoming widely accepted and adopted.\footnote{Neighbouring disciplines, e.g. social robotics, also argue that some degree of anthropomorphism can enable more natural and intuitive interaction with robots \cite{DUFFY2003177}.
+However, a counterpoint offered to this is the `uncanny valley' effect, i.e. the positive effects of anthropomorphism can decline sharply when artificial entities fail to mimic realistic human behaviour and appearance~\cite{doi:10.1037/gpr0000056}.} This is why, automated evaluations often assess the `human-likeness' of a response~\cite{mehri2022report}.
+Thus, developers are incentivised to engage with anthropomorphism to stimulate people to create deeper emotional connections with systems that cannot reciprocate.

 In the rest of this section, we discuss human and system factors that contribute towards placement of systems on the anthropomorphic continuum.